FermiDirak/pmt/spec.md

 ## Commands

-### create feature [ticket_id] [descriptor]
+### story <ticket_id> [descriptor]

-Creates a `feature` with a given `identifier` and `descriptor` and likewise creates it on `origin`.
+Creates a `story` with a given `identifier` and `descriptor` and likewise creates the `story` on `origin`.

 Behind the scenes, `create` creates a branch named after the unique identifier.
-It then pushes the branch to origin and sets upstream to the newly pushed branch.
+An identifier could be a ticket id or a short unique identifier.
+The branch is likewise created on `origin` and sets upstream locally to the origin branch.

+### sub | task | subtask <"subtask_descriptor">

+Creates a `subtask` with a given descriptor and an assigns a numberical incremental id to the `subtask`.

+Behind the scenes, this creates an empty commit with the descriptor as the message.
+Commits are chained in the chronological order in which their associated tasks are created.
+Changes to a `subtask` change the associated commit.
+This effectively decouples commits and time / order, and allows us to have more meaningful commits w/ meaningful commit messages in your commit logs.

-### checkout [branch_descriptor_regex _(optional)_]
+### checkout [branch_descriptor_regex]

-`Checkout` will list all open `features` on your machine, as well as the `master` branch [1]. `Checkout` will then ask you to select one of the `features` to check into.
-Checking out will stash all unsaved changes and immediately check you into the given `feature`.
+`Checkout` will list all open `stories` on your machine, as well as `master`.
+If a regex is provided, `checkout` will only display `stories` that match the regex. `Checkout` will then ask you to select one of the listed `stories` to check into, or automatically check you in if a regex is given and filters down to a singular `story`.
+Checking out will stash all unsaved changes and immediately check you into the selected `story`.

-[1] If a regex is provided, it will only display branches that match the regex.
-If a regex perfectly matches, then the matching `feature` will automatically be checked into.

 Behind the scenes, `checkout` works via Git branching.
-Each feature is a Git branch, and checking out into a `feature` simply checks into that `feature`'s branch.
+Each `story` is a Git branch, and checking out into a `story` simply checks into that `story`'s branch.
 Before checkout takes place, all unstaged changes are stashed, and all saved changes are pushed to origin.

-A user should be able to switch between features without having to worry about saving progress or losing mental flow.
+A user should be able to switch between `stories` without having to worry about saving progress or losing mental flow.

-### create task "task_descriptor"

-Creates a task with a given descriptor and an assigns a numberical incremental id to the task.

-Behind the scenes, this creates an empty commit with the descriptor as the message.
-Commits are chained in the chronological order in which their associated tasks are created.
-Changes to a task change the associated commit.
-This effectively decouples commits and time / order, and allows us to have more meaningful commits w/ meaningful commit messages.

-### ls

-Lists the tasks for the currently checked in `feature`.
-Self explanitory.
-Lul!

-### diff [task_id]
+### diff [task_id] [-a --all]

 Lists all the changes made in a given `task`.
-If no `task_id` is provided, then diff lists all unstaged changes.
-If a -a parameter is appended, diff lists all changes on the current `feature`.
+If no `task_id` is provided, then diff lists all the tasks which can be selected to display individual `task` diffs.
+If a -a parameter is appended, `diff` lists all changes on the current `task`.

 Behind the scenes, diff shows all the changes made on the given commit associated with the `task_id`.

 ### add ...files

 A literal alias to `git add`.

-Nothing special here.
+Note by the author: Staging is a critical concept for effective context switching.
+Abstracting away staging would not be productive for feature workflow.

-### commit [task_id (optional)] ...files
+### commit [task_id (optional)] ...files [-n "task_descriptor"]

-If a `task_id` is provided, then staged changes made are committed to the given task.
-Otherwise, a list of tasks is provided that the user can pick to commit the staged changes to.
+If a `task_id` is provided, then staged changes made are added to the given `task`.
+If a `-n` optional is provided, then a new `task` is created with the given "task_descriptor" and changes are added to the new `task`.
+Otherwise, a list of `tasks` are provided that the user can pick to add the staged changes to.

-### switch [feature_name_regex]

-lists all `features` that the user can pick to switch to.
-If a regex is provided, the list is filtered by the regex and if a match exists, then pmt switchs to the given `feature` directly.

-All staged changes are stashed before switching to the other feature.
-Switching to a feature with stashed changes will automatically unstash all changes.

 ### mpr

 Makes a pull request for the given feature.

+Note by the author: this should either be configured to run a user provided script, or work directly with various Version Control vendors such as Git or BitBucket.

 ##More to come in the near future!